 At the bottom of their hearts, everybody is a child, fond of games.
-Games are not just made use for relaxation and leisure time.
-Being used in different industries, they make the processes effective, engaging and make our lives fun.
+Games are not just used for relaxation and leisure time.
+Being used in different industries, they make the processes effective and engaging and make our lives fun.

 What is Gamification in Education?

-These days there are many addictive features of video games that intrigue not only children but also adults and get them hooked.
-And it’s only natural that similar engagement results are experienced when these game-based elements are applied to learning materials.
+These days there are many addictive features of video games that intrigue children and adults and get them hooked.
+And it's only natural that similar engagement results are experienced when these game-based elements are applied to learning materials.

 Current technological devices spread throughout our daily lives, changing the way we live, shop, work, play, eat, meet people and socialize.
-Policy-makers start to explore the potential benefits of using technology to streamline teacher workload seriously.
-We have also already known for some time that taking something many children love – games – and using some of the features to support learning has great benefits.
+Policy-makers start to seriously explore the potential benefits of using technology to streamline teacher workload.

 Advantages of Gamification in the Classroom

-If you are not still sure whether or not you want to gamify your classroom, then check out the benefits of e-learning games.
+If you are unsure whether or not you want to gamify your classroom, check out the benefits of e-learning games.
 Why does gamification motivate the learner?

 #1 Learning Process Becomes Fun and Interactive